 We offer programs for boys and girls ages 4 years through high school.
 In partnership with the Wilmette Park District (WPD), we support players from their first strides on the ice to playing competitive Tier II hockey, including:

 - Skating skill development with the WPD’s Learn to Skate Program and Hockey Skill Development Classes.

-- Team hockey skill development with the WHA’s Mite House and Mite Travel programs.
+- Team hockey skill development with WHA’s Mite House and Mite Travel programs.

-- House and Travel teams at the Squirt, PeeWee, Bantam and Midget levels.
+- House/Travel teams for Squirt, PeeWee, Bantam and Midget levels.

-- A program for youth with special needs to experience and play hockey.
+- A program for youth with special needs to experience hockey.